-- Greenway: Develop the Fall Line Trail and provide enhanced transit along Route 1 (Goal 4, Goal 8, Goal 17). - Transit Alignment: With community input, develop a preferred alignment for a North-South BRT line through Manchester, either along Cowardin or along Hull Street, and then traveling down Midlothian, Hull, or Route 1 (Goal 8). - Incentives: Explore the creation of a Technology Zone and other new economic development incentives to encourage the economic revitalization of the Route 1 corridor (Goal 11). - Quality Homes: Develop programs that allow homeowners to remain in their homes in highquality structures to limit the involuntary displacement of residents in the surrounding single-family neighborhoods (Goal 14). - New Park: Identify land within a 5-minute walk of this Node for a new park, transfer land to PRCF ownership, and host community planning sessions to develop ideas for the park design (Goal 2, Goal 17).
+- Greenway: Develop the Ashland to Petersburg Trail and provide enhanced transit along Route 1 (Goal 4, Goal 8, Goal 17). - Transit Alignment: With community input, develop a preferred alignment for a North-South BRT line through Manchester, either along Cowardin or along Hull Street, and then traveling down Midlothian, Hull, or Route 1 (Goal 8). - Incentives: Explore the creation of a Technology Zone and other new economic development incentives to encourage the economic revitalization of the Route 1 corridor (Goal 11). - Quality Homes: Develop programs that allow homeowners to remain in their homes in highquality structures to limit the involuntary displacement of residents in the surrounding single-family neighborhoods (Goal 14). - New Park: Identify land within a 5-minute walk of this Node for a new park, transfer land to PRCF ownership, and host community planning sessions to develop ideas for the park design (Goal 2, Goal 17).

-The Fall Line Trail Conceptual Images
+Ashland to Petersburg Trail Conceptual Images

-The Virginia Department of Transportation is leading a multi-locality planning effort to create the Fall Line Trail, a greenway (also referred to as a shared-use path) from Ashland to Petersburg [see right image for the trail alignment].
-The Fall Line Trail will run along the eastern side of Route 1 [see top image for the plan and bottom image for the section].
+The Virginia Department of Transportation is leading a multi-locality planning effort to create the Ashland to Petersburg Trail, a greenway (also referred to as a shared-use path) from Ashland to Petersburg [see right image for the trail alignment].
+The Ashland to Petersburg Trail will run along the eastern side of Route 1 [see top image for the plan and bottom image for the section].

-Source: Ashland to Petersburg Trail Study, Virginia Department of Transportation, February 2020
+$Source: A shland \ to \ Petersburg \ Trail \ Study, \ Virginia \ Department \ of \ Transportation, \ February \ 2020$

-Priority Growth Node Southside Plaza Area
+Southside Plaza Area

-The Southside Plaza Area is the bustling center of South Richmond, offering employment, housing, recreation, and entertainment in a walkable humanscale environment.
+The Southside Plaza Area is the bustling center of South Richmond, offering employment, housing, recreation, and entertainment in a walkable human-scale environment.
 This area serves as a multi-modal transportation hub with connections to a regional greenway system via the James River Branch Trail and to the regional transit system with multiple bus lines converging in the Southside Plaza area.
 New City facilities anchor the redevelopment of this area by providing government services and green space.